 Novo, the world’s biggest producer of insulin, needs new products to fight competition from France’s Sanofi (SAN) and Indianapolis-based Eli Lilly & Co.
-(LLY) The company is waiting for U.S. regulators to approve a new, long-acting injectable insulin called degludec, intended to wrest market share from Sanofi’s best-selling Lantus.
+(LLY:US) The company is waiting for U.S. regulators to approve a new, long-acting injectable insulin called degludec, intended to wrest market share from Sanofi’s best-selling Lantus.
 First-quarter earnings missed estimates, hurt by slower-than-expected sales of Victoza, also a medicine for diabetics, and NovoSeven, a hemophilia treatment.

 When swallowed, insulin embarks on a journey that takes it through the stomach and the intestines, where it faces the assault of acids and enzymes.
 It must then cross the gut wall, usually accessible only to smaller particles known as amino- acids, to reach the bloodstream and travel to the liver.

 “The gut should make sure you don’t get toxic material into your body,” says Thomsen, sketching the product’s travel route on the board of a conference room at Novo’s headquarters in Bagsvaerd, Denmark.
 “You have to cheat Mother Nature.”

 To tackle the challenge, Novo has been bringing together its own scientists, experienced in insulin engineering, and external researchers who are experts in tablet formulation.

 New hires include Nazaneen Pourkavoos, who helped develop an extended-release version of Janumet, a pill that combines the Januvia diabetes treatment with an older drug known as metformin, for Merck & Co.
 (MRK:US)